trojan-is/systemd-service-generator/README.md

 This playbook will prepare linux `systemd` services as per `systemd_services` <br>
 vars and install neccesary packages from `packages` dictionary. <br>

-_Avaiable tags and Extra variables:_
+_Available tags and Extra variables:_

 ```yaml
 Tags: NA